 Camino Society Ireland (The Irish Society of the Friends of St. James) is a voluntary organisation, founded in 1992 by returned pilgrims to ‘give something back’ to the Camino and to future pilgrims in gratitude for the fellowship and spiritual renewal they had each experienced on their own Camino.
 It fosters an understanding and appreciation of the Camino’s related history, art, architecture and music.

-It issues the Camino Pilgrim Passport and offers an opportunity to all those interested in the Camino to meet and share > practical information and experiences, especially with those intending to travel by foot or by bicycle. > > Management and Support – Jim McNicholas, has overall responsibility for the co-ordination and running of the Centre.
+It issues the Camino Pilgrim Passport and offers an opportunity to all those interested in the Camino to meet and share practical information and experiences, especially with those intending to travel by foot or by bicycle.

+Management and Support – Jim McNicholas and Bernard have overall responsibility for the co-ordination and running of the Centre.

 You can also contact the Camino Society at 087 224 3618

 For more about the Camino De Santiago Click Here to visit their website